Corosan/sane-wrapper/readme.md

 many similar projects have poor look-and-feel and bad internal state representation in GUI.
 Not sure I will have enough passion to move this one forward further then others.

 6. The more I implement the GUI as "simple usage of C++ wrapper" the more this GUI becomes much more complicated than C++ wrapper itself.
 The latter looks like just very simple piece of code which doesn't make any clever things.
+Recently I've found that I've complicated GUI/worker threads interaction too much - most of Qt's signal stuff can be thrown away.
+But anyway GUI tends to be much more complicated than a scanner wrapper library.
+I've re-designed all operations except scanning to be considered as atomic and don't require to be running in the worker thread.
+And the scanning is implemented asynchronously right inside the wrapper library.